-Class Meetings: The course is scheduled for 3:30 - 5:20 on Tuesdays in Lowe 496.
+Class Meetings: The course is scheduled for 3:30 - 5:20 on Tuesdays in Savery 162.
+This class will be taught in person.
 We will only meet on dates indicated on the schedule below.

 Prerequisites: This course is restricted to economics majors who have been admitted to the Economics Honors Program.
 You should have taken Econ 396 in the preceding Spring quarter.
 Additionally, training in econometrics or any other quantitative courses will be extremely useful in carrying out your thesis research.